Minnesota State Energy Center of Excellence

 Because of the work done by this team over the years, the Energy industry was chosen for analysis during the “Listening Sessions” that were held in the spring of 2012 hosted by the MnSCU Chancellors Office and the Minnesota Chamber of Commerce.
 The purpose of these sessions was to hear from industry leaders and discern how MnSCU colleges and universities are doing currently and what we need to improve in the future to provide for the needs of Minnesota’s industries.
 As a result of those sessions, a core group came together to identify a set of goals for MnSCU institutions and strategies on how best to reach those goals.

-In fall 2012, the Minnesota Energy Center was established to continue the work and grow our focus on the Energy Industry across Minnesota.
+In fall 2012, the Minnesota State Energy Center of Excellence was established to continue the work and grow our focus on the Energy Industry across Minnesota.
 Currently we have 12 campuses from 10 MnSCU colleges actively engaged in the work of the center.
 We continue to develop our programs and re-design where needed to adjust to changing needs on the Minnesota industry landscape.
 The Energy Center continues to lead in program development at the national level and is very engaged with several other states in collaborative activities.